 As UCEAP Study Centre interns, moving to the United Kingdom after growing up in sunny California can be quite a cultural shock.
 Like, they actually have seasons here?!
 So imagine mine and Shannon’s collective surprise when the two of us, one working out of Edinburgh, and the other working from London, realised we grew up a mere seven miles away from each other!
 Where exactly do we hail from, you may ask?
 Well, Shannon and I grew up in the San Gabriel Valley, a beautiful suburban county just east of Los Angeles.
 More specifically, Shannon’s from the city of Alhambra, and I’m from Arcadia, but the 626 area code has got us both covered.

 They say home is where the heart is, but when home is a million miles away, you might find yourself missing a few of your favourite hometown things.
-So while we’re still both operating on this side of the pond, we thought we’d put together a list of the things we’re missing most from home, and where to find good replacements here in Scotland and London!
+So while we’re still both operating on this side of the pond, we thought we’d put together a list of the things we’re missing most from home, and where to find good replacements here in Edinburgh and London!

-London: Thankfully, boba, or as they call it here, bubble tea, is offered in abundance in London.
+London: Thankfully, boba, or bubble tea, as they call it here, is offered in abundance in London.
 My favourite places to go are Cuppacha and Chatime in Chinatown, but if you’re out and about in South Kensington or Notting Hill, try out Bubbleology, where you can get strange but fun flavours, like Banoffee milk tea!

 Edinburgh: Boba from the SGV should be labelled an American cultural treasure.
 Nothing will ever come close, minus the genuine stuff you get directly in Taiwan and Hong Kong.
 It’s a bit harder to find in Edinburgh, but thankfully there are some places to get your fix when you start twitching.
 Tempo Tea Bar has a location right on the Royal Mile, along with Chatime.
 Lian Pu Oriental Express Restaurant on Market Street goes all out with the flavours and toppings, with grass jelly, coffee jelly, hazelnut, and so much more.